sanathbhatta/Music_Store_Analysis_Using_SQL/README.md

 # Music_Store_Analysis_Using_SQL

-SQL project to analyse data about music store
+It's a project to understand growth of music store by answering some simple questions using SQL.